haskellfoundation/certification-syllabi/questions/guards.md

 --     | otherwise = Nothing
 ```

-## Q2: Rewrite this expression using a case expression.
+## Q: Rewrite this expression using a case expression.

 ```haskell
 onUserAnswer :: Char -> Maybe Bool